kxcloud/anticipatory_fictitious_play/README.md

 # AFP
-This repo corresponds to the paper _Anticipatory Fictitious Play_ by Cloud, Wang and Kerr (preprint 2022).
-It contains matrix game simulations for FP, AFP, and other variants, and scripts for generating the plots in the paper. **Note: this code is not cleaned up, organized, or optimized, and is merely presented for the sake of replicability.**
+This repo corresponds to the paper [Anticipatory Fictitious Play](https://www.ijcai.org/proceedings/2023/0009) (Cloud, Wang, and Kerr, 2023).
+It contains matrix game simulations for FP, AFP, and other variants, and scripts for generating the plots in the paper.
+Deep learning environments, algorithms, and experiment parameters are property of Riot Games and are *not* included here. **Note: this code is not cleaned up, organized, or optimized, and is merely presented for the sake of replicability.**

 The key scripts are...